12 Ways to Boost Your Website’s Lead Generation Performance

 If you’re doing lead generation, you’re using forms.
 And as you probably know, most people don’t like forms very much.

-Fortunately, there are ways to make your forms easier for people to fill out.
-Here are just a few tips.
+Fortunately, there are ways to make your forms easier for people to complete.
+Here are a few tips:

 - Keep forms short.
 The fewer fields you ask people to fill out, the more conversions you’ll get.
 (But: If you want to improve lead quality, adding a few carefully-chosen fields to a form is one of the best ways to do it).